embedml/phase-1-milestone-project/README.md

 Velocity and distance should accumulate.
 If the car accelerates 4 m/s^2 for 2 seconds then 2 m/s^2 for 2 seconds it should be going 12 m/s.

-Hint: User your `check_velocity()` and `check_distance()` functions to get velocity and distance!
+Hint: Use your `check_velocity()` and `check_distance()` functions to get velocity and distance!

 Also!
 The car has to be on to accelerate of course!
-If you try to accelerate before the car is one throw an error with `assert`
+If you try to accelerate before the car is on, throw an error with `assert`

 ### `test_forward_acceleration_basic_neg_velocity`